blinklabs-io/docs/src/content/docs/guides/adder/Examples/002-example-1-watch-my-wallet-and-get-a-desktop-notification.md

 ## Step 1 - Get Wallet Address

 First we need our wallet's receive address or staking address.
 To find your receive address go to your preferred Cardano wallet.
-Find the receive tab or button and copy your address. 📝Make a note of address to use later.
+Find the receive tab or button and copy your address. 📝 Make a note of address to use later.

 ![adder-receive-address](/adder-receive-address.png)